richeyphu/express-now/README.md

 // Import the middleware
 import serverStatus from 'express-now';

-// Use this middleware before other routes app.use('/status', serverStatus(app));
+// Use this middleware before any other routes app.use('/status', serverStatus(app));
 ```